Building Rapport: 10 Best Ways to Instantly Build Trust in Sales

 8. Watch Your Body Language + Match & Mirror Behavior

-Mirroring is a powerful psychological technique that helps with building rapport.
+Mirroring in sales is a powerful psychological technique that helps with building rapport.

 Don’t change your personality, but make slight adjustments to match the prospect’s behavior.